saas-js/saas-ui/tooling/registry/README.md

   source files.
 It never watches generated output.
 - `pnpm registry:check` validates the graph and compares two independent clean generations byte for byte.
 It does not require generated artifacts to exist.
-- `pnpm registry:legacy-check` rejects exact `@saas-ui/react` and
+- `pnpm registry:legacy-check` rejects `@saas-ui/core` references in explicitly
-  `@saas-ui/core` references in explicitly migrated runtime, config, and manifest scopes, including the migrated website and compositions apps.
+  migrated runtime, config, and manifest scopes, including the migrated website and compositions apps. `@saas-ui/react` primitives are allowed.
 - `pnpm registry:typecheck` checks the provider, Sidebar, and cross-template TypeScript contracts that are not part of a package tsconfig.
 - `pnpm registry:test` runs the shared compiler and automation tests.